 When I got that looking OK, I went ahead and started coloring some pieces red to represent the padauk.
 At this point I went back and forth: red, white – and also changed some of the piece sizes to get various patterns.
 I finally settled on one that I liked.
 I easily printed out the two long-grain glueups’ dimensions (from the two sketchup components) and it was off to the shop!

-The first step is to obviously create all those small sticks of wood.
+The first step is to obviously create all those small sticks of wood, I need to point out that this project is for those who don’t have the space for their appliances in the kitchen, this way people can even repair come old ones with help from http://pittsburghappliancerepairs.com/ and place them on top of these shelves.
 Pretty fast but tedious.
 Roughsawn stock is 3′ long (for long-grain glueup).
 Jointer, tablesaw, bandsaw and sander all come into play.
 The long-grain glueup is 2.5″ high, but many sections contain smaller pieces of wood.
 Therefore I had to do a lot of sub-assemblies (glue sticks together) prior to doing the big long-grain glueup.
 In fact, some subassemblies were up to 4 glueups just to reach the 2.5″ high (see pics to understand).

 Finally I got the long-grain glueup in the clamps.
 Both done now and ready to start slicing into sections.